seanmpuckett/sai/docs/Keywords.md

 The three dot continuation must start at the same indent as the line it continues.

 	debug traits
 	  name Sally
 	  age 32
 	  province QC
 	... overlay traits
 	  #cat
 	  province ON

 	> { name: 'Sally', age: 32, province: 'ON', cat: true }

 Or even:

 	debug 1
 	... +
 	...
 2
 	... +
 	...
 3

 	> 6

-  Syntactically, the continue is equivalent to a whitespace character with a bonus ability to resent level of indent.
+  Syntactically, the continue is equivalent to a whitespace character with a bonus ability to reset level of indent.

 ### / (divide) _operator_